 Hub Study Abroad Experiences

-In addition to courses offered in the schools and colleges, there are other experiences that carry Hub units and have “HUB” as the college code, including the Cross-College Challenge (XCC), Hub cocurriculars, and Hub Study Abroad experiences.
-These offerings are listed below and reflect the Hub units fulfilled by them in the 2020/2021 academic year.
+In addition to courses offered in the schools and colleges, there are other experiences that carry Hub units and have “HUB” as the college code, including the Cross-College Challenge (XCC), the Hub Social & Racial Justice course sequence, Hub cocurriculars, and Hub Study Abroad experiences.
+These offerings are listed below and reflect the Hub units fulfilled by them in the 2023/2024 academic year.

 View courses in